You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Lipitor can lower blood pressure by reducing cholesterol production in the liver.
+* Lipitor can lower blood pressure by reducing inflammation, improving endothelial function, and reducing blood vessel resistance.

 Sources